sysfce2/AviSynthPlus/distrib/Readme/readme_history.txt

 - rstdoc: document "opacity" in AddAlphaPlane and ResetMask
 - rstdoc: detail Layer "use_chroma" and opacity
 - Overlay "Blend": more speed, but keep accuracy, use float only where really needed
-- Layer: use YV16 internally for YUY2 (lessen source bloat)
+- Layer: use YV16 internally for YUY2 (lessen source code bloat)

 20260213 3.7.5.r4507 (pre 3.7.6)
 --------------------------------